Bluefrog922/pico-ducky/README.md

 - Remove the jumper and reconnect to your PC to hide the drive.
 - Disconnect the pico from your host PC.

-Pico: The default mode is USB mass storage enabled.
-Pico W: The default mode is USB mass storage **disabled**

 ![USB enable/disable mode](images/usb-boot-mode.png)